Deep Regression for Repeated Measurements: Model Estimation and Oracle Inequalities

 which can be viewed as a special case of \eqref{equ:model} that measures a single observation for each subject.
 Accordingly, letting $m=1$ and $\jdb{b2}=0$ yields a parallel result for model (\ref{equ:modelcs}).
 We remark that the term in (\ref{equ:thm1}) involving $n^{-1}$ plays an interesting role in the repeated measurements model, coupling with the terms $\inf_{f\in\mathcal{F}_{nm}} \int_{\Omega}\left(f-\fo\right)^2d\mathcal{P}_{\x}+(r^{*}_{nm} + (nm)^{-1})(\log nm)^2$ depending on the total number of observations $n m$.
-To minimize the right hand side (r.h.s.) of (\ref{equ:thm1}), we choose the function class $\mathcal{F}_{nm}$ that usually expands with the sample size to balance the trade-off between two errors.
+To minimize the right-hand side (r.h.s.) of (\ref{equ:thm1}), we choose the function class $\mathcal{F}_{nm}$ that usually expands with the sample size to balance the trade-off between two errors.
 Then the upper bound on the r.h.s. can be shown of the order $n^{-1}+(nm)^{-\alpha}$ up to logarithmic factors for specific problems.
 This reveals some fundamentally different behavior of nonparametric regression estimators in the repeated measurements model.
-That is, no matter how large $m$ is, even when the $n$ functions are fully observed, one cannot make the prediction error faster than the order of $n^{-1}$ that is customarily called the parametric rate in terms of sample size.
-This phenomenon has not been observed in cross-sectional settings.
+No matter how large $m$ is, even when the $n$ functions are fully observed, one cannot make the prediction error faster than the order of $n^{-1}$ that is customarily called the parametric rate in terms of sample size.

-The logarithmic terms in (\ref{equ:thm1}) are caused by technical issues due to the sub-exponential tails in Assumption \ref{ass:subexp}, and will vanish if ones assume bounded variables as in \citet{gyorfi2002distribution} and \citet{farrell2021deep}.
+The logarithmic terms in (\ref{equ:thm1}) are caused by technical issues due to the sub-exponential tails in Assumption \ref{ass:subexp}, and will vanish if ones assume bounded variables as in \citet{gyorfi2002distribution}.
+A similar result could be also given with sub-Gaussian assumptions and is omitted.
 It is worth noting that the bound $\jdb{b1}$ for the target function $\fo$ and $f\in \mathcal{F}_{nm}$ can be relaxed as a sequence that slowly grows with $nm$, especially when one has no prior information about such functions.
-For example, we can set $\jdb{b1}=\log n$ for the chosen function class $\mathcal{F}_{nm}$ as in \eqref{equ:splineinc} in the Supplementary Material \citep{supplyment}, and the convergence rate in the result remains nearly unchanged except for a logarithmic factor.
+For example, we can set $\jdb{b1}=\log n$ for the chosen function class $\mathcal{F}_{nm}$ as in (S.3) in the Supplementary Material, and the convergence rate in the result remains nearly unchanged except for a logarithmic factor.
 In the sequel, we do not distinguish whether $\jdb{b1}$ is finite or increases with $mn$ when no confusion arises.

-We also present the parallel result under the sub-Gaussian assumptions for comprehensiveness, which is obtained using the same technique and differs only by logarithmic factors.
+For convenience, we denote $\iota_{nm}=\jdb{b1}^2+\jdb{b2}^2(\log n)^2+\jdb{b3}^2(\log nm)^2$.